sambramahuang/lionspit/README.md

   documents across 14 matters, but more matters means richer clustering/lineage/conflict demos.
-- **Conflict detection beyond exact-name matching**: today's check (`backend/app/conflicts.py`) is case-insensitive exact matching only — fuzzy/alias matching (e.g. "Vantage Components" vs "Vantage Components Pte Ltd") would catch more real conflicts.
+- **Conflict detection beyond exact-name matching**: today's check (`backend/app/conflicts.py`) is still case-insensitive exact matching only — fuzzy/alias matching (e.g. "Vantage Components" vs "Vantage Components Pte Ltd") would catch more real conflicts.
+Matter clustering (`matters.cluster_key`) already got this treatment (entity-suffix normalization, plus a content-based fallback for documents with no usable name at all — see "Ethical walls" above); the same normalization helper (`matters._normalize_party_name`) would be a reasonable starting point for `conflicts.py` too.
 - **Partner roles beyond an env var**: `PARTNER_EMAILS` in `backend/app/ config.py` is a static allowlist — fine for a demo, but a real version would be a role stored per-user (e.g. in Supabase) with an admin screen